 We will use our large kitchen island for the appetizers before the race and as the buffet area after the race.
 Then I’ll bring out the desserts.

 If you would like more Kentucky Derby Party Ideas, I have a bunch for you to share and PIN.

-As always, I’ll be making Pimento Cheese, Pan~Fried Onion Dip, and Jalapeño Cornbread Salad while Sweet Shark makes his famous Smoked Salmon and Dipping Sauce.
-We order a Honey~Baked Ham and Chicken Tenders.
-Since the Kentucky Derby fell on Cinco de Mayo, I also made guacamole.
+As always, I’ll make Pimento Cheese, Pan-Fried Onion Dip, and Jalapeño Cornbread Salad while Sweet Shark makes his famous Smoked Salmon and Dipping Sauce.

 I hope these ideas give you inspiration for your own party.
 PIN this post so you have the party decorations at your fingertips.

 Even if you don’t have a Kentucky Derby party, be sure to watch the race.
 May your horse win.

 And now, please visit my fellow Celebrate the Holiday bloggers.
 Start with my friend Renae of Peacock Ridge Farm and her delicious tea cakes for Mother’s Day.